Summary

 4. Treated with other STING agonists/antagonist and toll-like receptors agonists within the past 6 months.

-7. Current history of pneumonitis, interstitial lung disease, severe chronic obstructive pulmonary disease, idiopathic pulmonary fibrosis, other restrictive lung diseases, acute pulmonary embolism, or Grade >=2 pleural effusion or ascites not controlled by tap or requiring indwelling catheters.
+5. Current history of pneumonitis, interstitial lung disease, severe chronic obstructive pulmonary disease, idiopathic pulmonary fibrosis, other restrictive lung diseases, acute pulmonary embolism, or Grade >=2 pleural effusion or ascites not controlled by tap or requiring indwelling catheters.

-8. History of brain metastasis unless:
+6. History of brain and leptomeningeal metastasis unless:

-• Clinically stable (that is, >=6 weeks) after prior surgery, whole-brain radiation, or stereotactic radiosurgery, AND
+• Brain metastases are clinically and radiologically stable or improved (that is, >=6 weeks) following surgery, whole-brain radiation, or stereotactic radiosurgery, AND

 • Off corticosteroids.

-9. Ongoing Grade >= 2 infection or participants with Grade >=2 fever of malignant origin.
+7. Ongoing Grade >= 2 infection or participants with Grade >=2 fever of malignant origin.

-10. Chronic, active hepatitis (example: participants with known hepatitis B surface
+8. Chronic, active hepatitis (example: participants with known hepatitis B surface antigen seropositive and/or detectable hepatitis C virus [HCV]-RNA).

-12. For participants receiving pembrolizumab only: contraindication and/or intolerance to
+10. For participants receiving pembrolizumab only: contraindication and/or intolerance to

 the administration of pembrolizumab.

-13. For participants receiving chemotherapy in Part 2B: contraindication and/or
+11. For participants receiving chemotherapy in Part 2B: contraindication and/or

 intolerance to the administration of both platinum agents (cisplatin and carboplatin) and/or 5-FU.

-14. Concurrent chemotherapy (except for Part 2B), immunotherapy (except for pembrolizumab
+13. Concurrent chemotherapy (except for Part 2B), immunotherapy (except for pembrolizumab

 in Part 1B, Part 2, and Part 3), biologic, or hormonal therapy (except for adjuvant endocrine therapy for a history of breast cancer).
-Concurrent use of hormones for noncancer-related conditions is acceptable (except for corticosteroid hormones), unless allowed per exclusion criterion 16.
+Concurrent use of hormones for noncancer-related conditions is acceptable (except for corticosteroid hormones) unless allowed per exclusion criterion 16.

-15. Radiation therapy within 14 days (42 days for radiation to the lungs) and/or systemic
+14. Radiation therapy within 14 days (42 days for radiation to the lungs) and/or systemic

 treatment with radionuclides within 42 days before C1D1 of study drug(s).
 Participants with clinically relevant ongoing pulmonary complications from prior radiation therapy are not eligible.

-16. Use of systemic corticosteroids or other immunosuppressive therapy, concurrently or
+15. Use of systemic corticosteroids or other immunosuppressive therapy, concurrently or

 within 7 days of C1D1 of study drug(s), with the following exceptions: